MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 ### -ExtraPromptLineCount

-Use this option if your prompt spans more than one line.
+Specifies the number of extra lines.

+If your prompt spans more than one line, specify a value for this parameter.
+Use this option when you want extra lines to be available when **PSReadLine** displays the prompt after showing some output.
+For example, **PSReadLine** returns a list of completions.

-This option is needed less than in previous version of PSReadLine, but is useful when the `InvokePrompt` function is used.
+This option is needed less than in previous versions of **PSReadLine**, but is useful when the `InvokePrompt` function is used.

 ```yaml